multiphenics/multiphenicsx/README.md

 * **Tutorial 4**: computation of the inf-sup constant for a Stokes problem assembled using block matrices.
 * **Tutorial 5**: computation of the inf-sup constant for the problem presented in tutorial 3.
 * **Tutorial 6**: several examples on optimal control problems, with different state equations (elliptic, Stokes, Navier-Stokes), control (distributed or boundary) and observation (distributed or boundary).
+* **Tutorial 7**: generation of restrictions for meshes obtained from gmsh.
+* **Tutorial 8**: how to get the list of degrees of freedom associated to a specific restriction, and use it e.g. to perform local modifications to assembled tensors.
 * Additional tutorials on simple multiphysics problems are forthcoming.

 ### 4. Authors and contributors